-management, such as the estimation of probabilities process for calculating allowances. of default and loss given defaults for various stages, the determination of significant increase in credit risk The primary substantive procedures which we performed, expected credit losses, the Bank considered credit following: quality indicators for each loan and portfolio, .
-For a risk-based sample of individual loans, we stratifies loans and advances by risk grade and estimates losses for each loan based upon their nature and risk profile.
+management, such as the estimation of probabilities process for calculating allowances. of default and loss given defaults for various stages, the determination of significant increase in credit risk The primary substantive procedures which we performed, (SICR) and credit-impairment status (default), the use with the support by our subject matter experts, to address of different modelling techniques.
+In calculating this key audit matter included, but were not limited to, the expected credit losses, the Bank considered credit following: quality indicators for each loan and portfolio, • For a risk-based sample of individual loans, we stratifies loans and advances by risk grade and estimates losses for each loan based upon their nature and risk profile.
 Post-model adjustments are applied to address risks that are not specifically considered by the ECL models.
 The basis and calculation of the post model adjustments require significant judgement including the consideration of the risk of management override.